Contents

 #3.
 Custom Dimensions and Metrics

-Custom dimensions and metrics allow you to track non-standard data points, such as user roles, content categories, or ad campaigns.
-In Google Analytics, custom dimensions can be set up under Admin > Custom Definitions.
+Custom dimensions and metrics are facilities used to track unusual data points such as user roles or content categories or ad campaigns.
+In Google Analytics, you will find your custom dimensions under Admin > Custom Definitions.

-Example of setting a custom dimension for a user role:
+Example for setting a custom dimension for a user role:

 gtag('event', 'page_view', { 'user_role': 'subscriber' });

-Tag management systems like Google Tag Manager (GTM) simplify JavaScript analytics by allowing you to create, update, and manage tags without modifying the site’s code.
-With GTM, you can deploy custom tags, trigger events, and streamline tracking setup.
+Tag management systems greatly simplify the JavaScript analytics process by giving the user the power to create, update, and manage tags without ever needing to touch the actual site code.
+With GTM, one can implement new custom tags and event triggering, making the whole tracking process a bit more streamlined.

 —